The Second Sunday of Advent

 it will not happen.

 and the leader of Damascus is Rezin.

 Within 65 years Ephraim will no longer exist as a nation.

 9Ephraim’s leader is Samaria,

 and Samaria’s leader is the son of Remaliah.

 If your faith does not remain firm,

 18At that time the Lord will whistle for flies from the distant streams of Egypt and for bees from the land of Assyria.
-19All of them will come and make their home in the ravines between the cliffs, and in the crevices of the cliffs, in all the thorn bushes, and in all the watering holes.
+19All of them will come and make their home in the ravines between the cliffs and in the crevices of the cliffs, in all the thornbushes, and in all the watering holes.
 20At that time the Lord will use a razor hired from the banks of the Euphrates River, the king of Assyria, to shave the hair off the head and private parts; it will also shave off the beard.
 21At that time a man will keep alive a young cow from the herd and a couple of goats.
 22From the abundance of milk they produce, he will have sour milk for his meals.
 Indeed, everyone left in the heart of the land will eat sour milk and honey.
-23At that time every place where there had been a thousand vines worth a thousand shekels will be overrun with thorns and briers.
-24With bow and arrow men will hunt there, for the whole land will be covered with thorns and briers.
-25They will stay away from all the hills that were cultivated, for fear of the thorns and briers.
-Cattle will graze there and sheep will trample on them.(NET Bible)
+23At that time every place where there had been 1,000 vines worth 1,000 silver shekels will be overrun with thorns and briers.
+24With bow and arrow people will hunt there, for the whole land will be covered with thorns and briers.
+25They will stay away from all the hills that were cultivated for fear of the thorns and briers.
+Cattle will graze there, and sheep will trample on them.(NET Bible)

 130:1 A song of ascents.